Mat-thieu/Framework-JS/README.md

 </div>
 ```

-Now load a template using getTemplate() and inject some data into it.
+Now load a template using _get.template() and inject some data into it.

 ```javascript
 router.listen('/tst/{id}', function(params){